manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

 }
 ```

-The `Load<T>(string assetName)` method is a C# generic method, sigified by the `<T>`, which means we have to tell it what type of content it is loading, in this case a `Texture2D`.
+The `Load<T>(string assetName)` method is a C# generic method, signified by the `<T>`, which means we have to tell it what type of content it is loading, in this case a `Texture2D`.
 Then, we have to pass in the asset name that we want to load, in this case the player_idle.png image.
 Since we put it inside the **images** directory in the Content Pipeline Tool, we also need to specify this.
 Note however that we do not add the extension.
 This is because the ContentManger knows that it is loading the .xnb file that was generated by the Content Pipeline Tool.

 And that's it.
 Now that we have our image loaded as Texture2D, we can use that with the SpriteBatch to draw it to the screen.

 # Conclusion
 There is more than one way to import game assets into your game, load them up, and use them.
 For most of the out-of-the-box content types such as `Texture2D`, `SoundEffect`, and `Song`, these classes offer a `.FromStream` (or `FromUri` for `Song`) method to load the content without the use of the Content Pipeline Tool and ContentManager.
 This means that you'll have to manually manage the resource and unloading it should it need to be disposed of.
-MonoGame however offers the Content Pipeline Tool and the ContentManager class to simplify this process and to also help proctect your files by converting them to a .xnb format.
+MonoGame however offers the Content Pipeline Tool and the ContentManager class to simplify this process and to also help protect your files by converting them to a .xnb format.
 </div>